- Basic Set Up

 - Link the Data Destination to Forms

 - Testing and Troubleshooting

-The HTTP POST/PUT Data Destination can send any form submission data, including files, emails, photos to external services.
+The HTTP PATCH/POST/PUT Data Destination can send any form submission data, including files, emails, photos to external services.
 It can also send raw data from the submitted forms or create objects in CRM systems.
 When correctly configured on both sides, it is possible to send any data from a submitted form anywhere in the publicly-accessible internet.
 The external service that receives the information from ProntoForms is developed and hosted by the customer.

 Data destinations automatically send data collected in the field.
 They reduce the need to visit the web portal by making submitted forms available through the services you already use.
 The information from your submitted form can be routed to different places: the customer can receive a finished form, and the data from that form can be sent to back-office systems seamlessly.
 Read here for more information on data destinations.